Cooperative Agreement | Local Improvement District | Private Contractor

 The Washington County Board of Commissioners votes to create an LID through this process:

 You can work with us to arrange a neighborhood meeting.
+The meeting can be in-person or virtual.
 We mail invitations to all the property owners who would be in the LID.

 You will circulate a petition in your neighborhood.
 We will create a required information sheet with details about the proposed improvements.
 At least 51% of affected property owners need to sign the petition to move forward.
 Only one person from each property is allowed to sign.
 Even if a person owns several properties, they can only sign once.